Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Mismatched Debate

-In human discourse, when engaged with an individual possessing a significantly dominant presence, it is common to become influenced by their cognition, resulting in an inclination towards adopting their ideas and thought processes~\cite{jayagopi2009modeling}.
-We want to investigate what will happen when this situation happens between LLMs.
+In human discourse, when interacting with a dominant individual, we often tend to be influenced by their cognition, leading us to adopt their ideas and thought processes~\cite{jayagopi2009modeling}.
+We investigate this scenario in Mismatched Debate.

-Hence, we design two mismatched debates, each debate is implemented between LLMs with disparate levels of commonsense reasoning capabilities.
-Specifically, we adopt ChatGPT \& GPT-4~\cite{openai2023gpt4} and LLaMA \& ChatGPT pairs for mismatched debates. e-CARE and PIQA are chosen for experiments.
-The confusion matrixes of ChatGPT \& GPT-4 and LLaMA \& ChatGPT on the two datasets are shown in Table~\ref{tab:mis_cm} and~\ref{tab:mis_cm2}.
+We adopt two pairs of LLMs in experiments: ChatGPT \& GPT-4 and LLaMA \& ChatGPT.
+For efficiency, we select e-CARE and PIQA for analysis.
+Experimental details of the mismatched debates are the same as fair debate ChatGPT \& Davinci-003.
+The initial \texttt{INCON} of the mismatched debates can refer to Appendix~\ref{app: md}.